1j01/cardium/README.md

 # Cardium

-Game prototype with roller cards that can rotate around the perimeter of other cards.
+Game prototype with cards that can rotate around the perimeter of other cards.

 ## Implemented

 - Drag and drop cards, rotating with mouse wheel
 - Cards snap to other cards' edges, with highlights
+- Player card that can move around corners (press left/right arrow keys to move)
 - Roller card that follows the perimeter of other cards (press space to take a turn)
 - Fractal card that creates new cards every turn
 - Right click to flip cards over (flipped cards do nothing on their turn)